Involuntary infertility often can be prevented. Providers can:

 - Counsel clients about STI prevention (see Sexually Transmitted Infections, Including HIV, Preventing Sexually Transmitted Infections).
 Encourage clients to seek treatment as soon as they think they might have an STI or might have been exposed.

 - Treat or refer clients with signs and symptoms of STIs and clinical PID (see Sexually Transmitted Infections, Including HIV, Symptoms of Sexually Transmitted Infections).
-Treating these infections helps preserve fertility.
+Treating these infections can help to prevent infertility.

 |Contraceptives Do Not Cause Infertility|